formatjs/formatjs-site/node.md

 ### IntlMessageFormat

+The next thing we want to consider is how much data we send to our users to do internationalization.
+We want to minimize the size of the libraries that we send down, and we can take advantage of built-in `Intl` APIs in the latest browsers to do so.

 Our [intl-messageformat](https://github.com/yahoo/intl-messageformat) library builds on top of the [Intl.js](https://github.com/andyearnshaw/Intl.js/) polyfill by [Andy Earnshaw](https://github.com/andyearnshaw).
 The goal of it is to provide a implementation of a proposed standard by the JavaScript community on an API that provides localized message formatting for features such as gender, plurals, and other user-defined values.

+It provides configurations for a large number of languages and locales by default.
+Our goal is to be able to send only the language and locale files that are needed, not all of them.

+To do so:

+* We need to know what language and locale our user is in.

+* We need to detect whether the user's browser has the native `Intl` APIs.

+We can solve the first problem when our user makes their initial request (through the `Accept-Language` header), but we can't solve the second problem unless we're actually on our user's browser.

+Our solution, then, is to dynamically load in the language and locale files as soon as the page loads, based on what we detect is available on the client.

+Our users will still get to see their content initially rendered in the correct language because of server-rendering, so it'll still seem as if the page has loaded quickly.

+### Bringing it all together